taichi-dev/docs.taichi.graphics/README.md

   [docusaurus guide](https://docusaurus.io/docs/i18n/crowdin#crowdin-tutorial) for the translation setup.
 Please refer to the guide for technical details.

-  If you want to spin up the development server locally for a specific locale, add `--locale TARGET_LOCALE` after the command, for example, in order to start the server for `zh-Hans`:
+  If you want to spin up the development server locally for a specific locale, add `--locale TARGET_LOCALE` after the command.
+For example, in order to start the server for `zh-Hans`:

   ```bash
   yarn --cwd=website start --locale zh-Hans
   ```
-  In order to preview the translated website, you can use:
+  To preview the translated website, you can use

   ```bash
   yarn --cwd=website run crowdin download
   ```

-  to download **approved** translations to your local disk and run the `start` command listed above to preview the website in your desired locale locally.
+  to download **approved** translations to your local disk, and run the `start` command listed above to preview the website in your desired locale locally.
 Note you may need to set the corresponding environment variable
   `CROWDIN_TOKEN` locally.
-It can be generated from the Crowdin settings page, assuming you have the right permission.
+It can be generated from the Crowdin settings page, if you have the right permission.

-  You need to periodically check/refactor the file structure on Crowdin for any source file refactor, check details [here](https://docusaurus.io/docs/i18n/crowdin#maintaining-your-site).
+  You need to periodically check/refactor the file structure on Crowdin for any source file refactor.
+Please see more details [here](https://docusaurus.io/docs/i18n/crowdin#maintaining-your-site).
 </details>

 ---